moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 1. run an `explain` plan to figure out how many partitions the table has
 1. Based on the number of partitions, use select.dev [# of partitions diagram](https://images.app.goo.gl/KtS6aXsKhRzN7e3f6) to **estimate** what warehouse to start with
 1. Run the query in `dbt` with the first estimated warehouse
+1. Check the below 'Benchmarking heuristics' section to see if you can immediately assign a warehouse, if not, continue
-1. Using this [Google Sheet](https://docs.google.com/spreadsheets/d/1dh7cKTxeV3rUQ2J_k4nxPGbMe7IQFc-D1Rbahjsk5zc/edit?gid=1778011584#gid=1778011584) record the `query time`, (#todo - need to polish the sheet so it can be used for all warehouses and for multiple people)
+1. Using this [Google Sheet](https://docs.google.com/spreadsheets/d/1dh7cKTxeV3rUQ2J_k4nxPGbMe7IQFc-D1Rbahjsk5zc/edit?gid=1778011584#gid=1778011584) record the `query time`
 1. Upsizing warehouse(s)
     - Now, run the query again with the next highest warehouse
     - Record the results